+Benefice of Gillingham, Milton on Stour & Silton Rector

+The Parishes of St Mary the Virgin, Gillingham,

+St Simon & St Jude, Milton on Stour & St Nicholas, Silton

+Contents Page

+Introduction from the Bishop of Sherborne 1

+The person we are seeking 2

+Where we are now 3

+Outreach in Gillingham 4

+Map and description of the area 5

+St Mary the Virgin, Gillingham 6

+St Simon & St Jude, Milton on Stour 7

+St Nicholas, Silton 8

+Our schools 10

+Current ministry team 12

+The Benefice Office and Vicarage School Room 13

+The Rectory 14

+Current pattern of services 15

+Statistics for 2023 16

+Blackmore Vale Deanery 17

-Profile of the Benefice of Gillingham, Milton on Stour & Silton
+The Benefice of Gillingham, Milton on Stour & Silton

-The Parishes of St Mary the Virgin, Gillingham, St Simon & St Jude, Milton on Stour & St Nicholas, Silton Contents Page Introduction from the Archdeacon of Sherborne 1 The person we are seeking 2 Where we are now 3 Outreach in Gillingham 4 Map and description of the area 5 St Mary the Virgin, Gillingham 6 St Simon & St Jude, Milton on Stour 7 St Nicholas, Silton 8 Our schools 10 Current ministry team 12 The Benefice Office and Vicarage School Room 13 The Rectory 14 Current pattern of services 15 Statistics for 2023 16 Blackmore Vale Deanery 17 The Benefice of Gillingham, Milton on Stour & Silton Introduction to Vacancy by the Archdeacon of Sherborne This is an exciting opportunity to serve the growing town of Gillingham in north Dorset, together with two vibrant village church communities.
-We are seeking a priest who is comfortable within an open catholic tradition, who is skilled within both Common Worship and BCP traditions, but who is not afraid to innovate.
-They will be joining a strong local group of lay and ordained leaders, so team work is essential.
-There are good relationships with local schools to be built upon and a real vision for doing this better.
-The nurturing of newcomers, the spiritual development of regular churchgoers, the training of lay ministers and the development of new ministry to reach the missing generations will enable the church here to continue to grow and bring transformation to those that live within its reach.
+Introduction to Vacancy by the Bishop of Sherborne

+This is an exciting opportunity for a priest with the right gifts to serve as Rector of the growing town of Gillingham in north Dorset, together with two vibrant small village church communities.

+We are seeking someone with leadership gifts, comfortable within a central Anglican tradition with experience of a range of worship styles and who is not afraid to innovate.

+The new Rector will be joining a team of local leaders, lay and ordained to share in ministry and mission.
+As a growing town with much new housing, there are numerous opportunities for outreach and to develop the life of our congregations.
+You will need to be comfortable with ministry inside and outside the church, within local schools and see the potential in welcoming newcomers and building up people in their faith.
+The training of lay ministers, the building up of team and the development of new ministry to reach the missing generations will enable the church here to continue to grow and bring transformation to those that live within its reach.

 The Vicarage School Room in the heart of the town has been a focus for community outreach, including a café run by local volunteers a couple of times a week, and a monthly Repair Shop.

-There is much potential to develop mission further.
-The Gillingham team are eager to work across benefice and deanery boundaries to further develop work with children and young people using the community hub model which has been developed in Shaftesbury and Sherborne.
-This is being developed into a pathway within the new diocesan vision and strategy: collaboration will be key to the success of this project.
-Gillingham has seen substantial new areas of housing in recent years, and continues to grow.
+The diocese are committed to outreach to children, young people and missing generations so there is possibility of further resources to assist this in years to come.
+This also includes the appointment of a colleague to share in mission and ministry.

 The church sits at the heart of the town centre adjacent to the vicarage school room and the rectory.
 Gillingham is a considerable local hub with good supermarkets and other local shops and businesses.
 The train station gives connectivity to London and the West Country.

 Milton on Stour is a short drive from the town centre.
-The re-ordered space provides a welcoming space for community events and is right next to the primary school with whom there are close links.
+The re-ordered space provides a welcoming space for community events and is next to the primary school with whom there are close links.
 A little further north, Silton is a congregation gathered around BCP liturgy.
-It is an intensely missional and pastoral congregation.
+It is an intensely local missional and pastoral congregation.

 There are good colleagues within the Blackmore Vale Deanery.
 Most have joined the Deanery within the past two or three years.
-There has been considerable collaborative work on a new deanery plan which aligns closely with the diocesan vision and strategy programme.
-It seeks to Make Jesus Known in ways that are relevant and accessible.
-We offer a rectory in the centre of town, good administrative support, and the glorious Dorset countryside right on the doorstep.
+The deanery plan is attached to this profile for information.
+This aligns closely with the diocesan vision of making Jesus Known in ways that are relevant and accessible.

+This is an ideal post for someone wanting to relocate to Dorset, with good administrative support, town centre opportunities, countryside right on the doorstep and the coast not too far way..

 Should you wish to know more about the vacancy please do not hesitate to get in touch.
-The Venerable Penny Sayer, Archdeacon of Sherborne (01305 269074) Opportunity
+With me, or the Archdeacon of Sherborne, The Venerable Penny Sayer, Archdeacon of Sherborne (01305 269074)

++Karen (01747 811960)

+Opportunity